 The findings of this paper provide a clear picture to the relevant authorities in determining the factors and dimensions that are perceived by the micro-entrepreneurs as critical in creating business competitive advantage.
-More importantly, we postulates that for the micro entrepreneurs in Terengganu, internal motivation is a crucial factor in creating competitiveness of the micro entrepreneurs which will eventually create better market penetration, better products and services, and better income for the entrepreneurs.
+More importantly, it postulates that for the micro entrepreneurs in Terengganu, internal motivation is a crucial factor in creating competitiveness of the micro entrepreneurs which will eventually create better market penetration, better products and services and better income for the entrepreneurs.
 In addition to other success factors which include support of family members and ability to manage the business efficiently, the internal motivation is paramount due the fact that these entrepreneurs are operating on limited resources.
 The limited financial resources do not allow them to hire many employees to run the business.
 Moreover, the researchers also discovered that internal motivation totally mediates the influence of personal quality on the entrepreneur's ability to create competitiveness.

-The researchers propose that proper training should be given to the entrepreneurs who plan to create competitiveness in the present market or venture into new markets.
-Training with mentoring aspects is deemed important as opposed to pure lecture based training [22].
-In their work, in [23] added that the purposes of entrepreneurship training are to develop human capital, stimulates local entrepreneurial talent, create opportunities in the market, and enhance the entrepreneurs marketing skills.
-Moreover, in [24] suggested that consulting services that focuses on managerial skills, designing better business plan and maintenance of proper financial records will help the entrepreneurs to secure better manage their business and secure better funding.
-We argue this will empower the entrepreneurs to look at the success and failure of a business more on their actions and not on external forces.
-However, in [25] proposed that entrepreneurs who are motivated to start a firm out of necessity or to strive for independence are not likely to have high ambitions for their business and therefore are probably not the ones making a significant contribution to their country's development, employment creation, and economic growth.
+The researchers propose that appropriate training should be given to the entrepreneurs who plan to create competitiveness in the present market or venture into new markets.
+Training with mentoring aspects is deemed important as opposed to pure lecture based training [20].
+Furthermore, in [21] suggested that the purposes of entrepreneurship training are to develop quality manpower, stimulates local entrepreneurial talent, create opportunities in the market and enhance the entrepreneur marketing skills.
+Moreover, in [22] suggested that training which focuses on internal success factors may empower the entrepreneurs to look at the success and failure of a business more on their actions and not on external forces.
+In [23]however proposed that entrepreneurs who are motivated to start a firm out of necessity or to strive for independence are not likely to have high ambitions for their business, and therefore are probably not the ones making a significant contribution to their country's development, employment creation and economic growth.
 It is therefore necessary for policy-makers to devote their attention to the enhancement of motivation levels among independence-motivated entrepreneurs.
-This awareness will motivate them to take greater responsibility in determining the business success.
+This awareness will motivate them to take greater responsibility in determining their success factors which will eventually contribute to the economic development of the country.